heartcorecode/heartcorecode/README.md

 ⠀ 　ﾟ･｡･ﾟ

-also a:

--  `college student majoring in computer science`
+-  ` a college student majoring in computer science`

 -  ` and currently learning Java! `